Paunov19/CryptocurrencyTradingPlatformAPI/README.md

 http://localhost:8080/swagger-ui.html

 In Swagger, we can manually test all API endpoints.
 Each endpoint requires specific request data.
 Follow the details provided for each request to ensure you send the correct input.
+After successful login with user credentials at /api/user/login, a token will be sent.
+In Swagger UI, click Authorize at the top-right and paste the token into the Bearer Token field.
+Click Authorize to authenticate and access protected endpoints.

 ## **External Libraries and Tools Used**
 - Spring Boot: Simplifies application setup and development.